-- You will talk with your Support Coordinator about the services available to you and decide whether you are going to accept the waiver. - If you decide to accept the Waiver, you will meet with your Support Coordinator and review each of the waiver services to determine what support services you need. - Once you have decided which services are best for you, you and your support coordinator will develop a plan for how to connect you to those services. - Your financial eligibility will be determined by the Department of Social Services. - You will be scheduled for an assessment called the Supports Intensity Scale® (SIS®).
+- You will talk with your Support Coordinator about the services available to you and decide whether you are going to accept the waiver. - If you decide to accept the Waiver, you and your Support Coordinator will work together to decide which services can help you achieve your goals and live your "good life".
+You will review each of the waiver services to determine what support services you need. - Once you have decided which services are best for you, you and your support coordinator will develop a plan for how to connect you to those services. - Your financial eligibility will be determined by the Department of Social Services. - You will be scheduled for an assessment called the Supports Intensity Scale® (SIS®).